gbmhunter/blog/content/electronics/components/power-regulators/_index.md

 Although strictly not a DC/DC converter, you can purchase ready-to-go PCB-mounted AC/DC converter modules that are designed to plug straight into the AC mains (90-270VAC(rms)), and output a DC voltage typically between 3.3 and 24V.
 Power ratings are typically 1-10W.
 The one shown below is made by MeanWell.

-{{< img src="meanwell-pm-15-12-acdc-converter-size-comparison-photo.jpg" caption="Size comparison of a Meanwell 15W, 12V AC/DC converter."  width="500px" >}}
+{{% figure src="meanwell-pm-15-12-acdc-converter-size-comparison-photo.jpg" caption="Size comparison of a Meanwell 15W, 12V AC/DC converter."  width="500px" %}}

 The types which are designed to be plugged straight into the wall are called wall-warts.
 They usually have two-core wire going to a DC jack connector.
 The wire with the white stripes on it is usually positive.